ckeditor/ckeditor4/tests/plugins/notificationaggregator/manual/classic.md

 **Expected:**

-As loading is done:
+As loading is done progress notification change its type to success.

-* Progress notification dissapears.
-* New successs notification is shown.